rug-compling/dact/cookbook/index.md

     horen	   2
     voelen	   1

+## Using quantifiers in XPATH2

+In XPATH2, quantified queries have been introduced which provide for additional possibilities.
+As an example of the potential use of quantified expressions, consider the query in which we want to identify a NP which contains a VC complement (infinite VP complement), in such a way that there is a noun which is preceded by the head of that NP, and which precedes the VC complement.

+In this example:

+> Ik heb de hoop opgegeven hem ooit terug te zien

+the VP "hem ooit terug te zien" is a VC complement of "hoop".
+Is it the case that such a VC complement is always associated with the most "recent" noun?
+Such a query can be formulated as
+follows:

+    //node[@cat="np" and
+          ( some $tussen in //node[@pos="noun"]
+           satisfies (   $tussen/%b%
+                       < node[@rel="vc"]/%b% and
+                         $tussen/%e%
+                       > node[@rel="hd"]/%e%
+                     )
+         )]

+As it turns out, such cases occur regularly, as in:

+> Verschillende pogingen van de zusjes om elkaar terug te vinden worden uiteindelijk door de oorlog gefrustreerd .

 ## Extraposition, the "nachfeld"

 Constituents which are placed to the right of the head of a VP or a subordinate clause are